 What is Uniswap Exchange?

-Uniswap is an open-source decentralized exchange created in 2018 by Hayden Adams, a former engineer at Siemens.
+Uniswap is an open-source decentralized exchange created in 2018 by Hayden Adams (in pic), a former engineer at Siemens.
 Inspired by the post written by the founder of Ethereum blockchain Vitalik Buterin, he created Uniswap on Ethereum blockchain in Solidity (the language of Ethereum).
 It is designed to trade tokens without the involvement of middlemen and platform fee charges.
 It does not depend on market makers for liquidity instead has liquidity pools to facilitate a smooth transfer.
 Something I will cover in the column on How Uniswap works.

 Uniswap has recorded a user base of over 2.5 Million, trading cryptos